Sosped Foundation: Wellbeing trough peer-to-peer action

-Sosped Foundation is a non-governmental welfare organization operating in the social and health sector in Finland.
-The mission of Sosped is to support and promote wellbeing and recovery through social and peer support in all spheres of life.
-The framework of the Foundation stems from social pedagogy and its holistic and relationship-centered approach to care and wellbeing.
+Sosped Foundation (Sosped) is a non-governmental welfare organization operating in the social and health sector.
+Our mission is to support and enhance wellbeing and recovery through social interactions, peer support and peer-to-peer action.
+The framework of all our activities stems from social pedagogy and the holistic and relationship-centered approach to support, care and wellbeing.

 - mutually offered and reciprocal help among people with similar experiences

 - built on shared personal experience and empathy

 - focuses on an individual’s strengths not weaknesses, and works towards the individual’s wellbeing and recovery

 Peers benefit from support whether they are giving or receiving it.

 We offer many different forms of low-threshold peer support and peer-to-peer action lead by our volunteer Peer Advisors, Mentors and Experts by Experience.
 These volunteers provide help based on their own personal experience and the abilities they have gained through training.
 Our trained volunteers work in various volunteer positions such as